 After 42 years as owner, John sold the diner to Alan and Jackie Jantzen in 2021.
 “They’re a perfect fit to carry the legacy forward,” he said.
 For decades before Silver Grill, Alan oversaw operations at four popular Fort Collins restaurants.
 Now at The Grill, one of their goals is a big one: sell 1 million cinnamon rolls in the next 5 years.
 Do it!

 Today we serve 12,000 each month.

-John collected recipes from family, friends, and cookbooks.
+In 1986, John starting to collect recipes from family, friends, and cookbooks.
 Each one started with a sweet dough made from basic ingredients.
-Eventually, he combined a 1969 Better Homes & Gardens recipe with others.
+Eventually he combined a 1969 Better Homes & Gardens recipe with others.
 His cinnamon roll journey had begun.

 He was proud as a peacock pulling his first batch out of the oven.
-But the 18 cinnamon rolls were terrible and hard as hockey pucks.
-He played with the recipe again and again.
-They became better.
+But the 18 cinnamon rolls were hard as hockey pucks.
+He played with the recipe and they got better.
 Soon he was baking 36 rolls a day.
 Within 3 months demand outpaced his ability to bake enough.
-He advertised for a baker.
-An older gentleman inquired.
+He needed a baker.

 Russ Hamilton, a retired German hand baker, answered John’s ad and taught him how to bake the ultimate cinnamon roll.
 Within a year, John was baking dozens of rolls a day.
 The diner started booming, allowing him to save enough money to purchase the adjoining building and double The Grill’s size.
 As they say, “The rest is history.”